bwhicks/coursera_capstone/PredictIt/documentation.md

 using the [Quanteda](http://docs.quanteda.io/) package to create a training corpus from the provided material.

-The document feature matrices (dfms) were arranged into 1-5 N-Grams, sorted descending by their frequency in the given text.
+The document feature matrices (dfms) were arranged into 1-5-grams, sorted descending by their frequency in the given text.

-The app's [code](https://github.com/bwhicks/coursera_capstone/blob/master/wordPredict/app.R), esepcially the function `backoff` searches for n-grams with the beginning set of words in sequence (i.e. in the phrase `I saw the cow and the` it will look for ngrams beginning `the cow and the`) backing off the number of words and the N-gram size starting with five and descending to bigrams backing off `.40` each time in ranking with each backoff until there are at least three matches in the data frame, which is then sorted and the top three are presented.
-This the so-called 'Stupid Backoff' model adapted from [Brants, Popat, et. al (2007)](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.324.3653)
+The app's [code](https://github.com/bwhicks/coursera_capstone/blob/master/wordPredict/app.R), esepcially the function `backoff` searches for n-grams with the beginning set of words in sequence (i.e. in the phrase `I saw the cow and the` it will look for ngrams beginning `the cow and the`) backing off the number of words and the n-gram size starting with five and descending to bigrams backing off `.40` each time in ranking with each backoff until there are at least three matches in the data frame, which is then sorted and the top three are presented.
+This is the so-called 'Stupid Backoff' model adapted from [Brants, Popat, et. al (2007)](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.324.3653)

   If no matches are found, a random selection of three highly frequent unigrams